SECCIÓN A: CIENCIAS EXACTAS Y FÍSICAS

 MODEL VALIDATION

 The experimental and numerical results were compared (Fig. 13).
 Based on direct measurements, the air temperature for the upper channel was considered the main variable for performing the comparison.
-For the set of measured days, the determination coefficient .2 ranged from 0.82 to 0.93.
+For the set of measured days, the determination coefficient R2 ranged from 0.82 to 0.93.
 The lowest correlation was obtained for a mostly cloudy day, where the predominant solar radiation was about 200 W/m2 after midday (April 12).
 This correlation can be considered acceptable despite the unstable working conditions.
 For a clear-sky condition, the correlation coefficient was 93%.
 Intermediate correlation values were observed for semi-cloudy sky conditions.
 The more stable climatic conditions, the better adjustment is achieved by the numerical model.

-air temperatures.
-March 29, (B) April 6, (C) April 12, (D) April 15.
+Comparison between experimental and numerical air temperatures.
+(A) March 29, (B) April 6, (C) April 12, (D) April 15.

-Figure 13
+Figure 13.

 Comparison between experimental and numerical air temperatures.
-March 29, (B) April 6, (C) April 12, (D) April 15.
+(A) March 29, (B) April 6, (C) April 12, (D) April 15.

 The scattering observed in Fig. 13 can also be explained by the surrounding wind variability when the measurements were performed (Fig. 14).
 As the SAHC studied here is a natural convective one, the oscillation of external wind produces variations in the external pressure near the inlet/outlet zones, influencing the air mass flow inside the SAHC, and therefore, the internal convective coefficients present high variability.
 Fig. 14 also shows a range of 0.1–3.4 m/s for wind velocity.
 This is a climatological feature of the region where the SAHC is mounted [49].

-External wind velocity surrounding the SAHC
+External wind velocity surrounding the SAHC.

-Figure 5
+Figure 14.

-External wind velocity surrounding the SAHC
+External wind velocity surrounding the SAHC.

 The reliability of the comparison was analyzed using Infostat software.
 In addition to the R2, other coefficients were determined.
-Table 3 shows the .-value, standard error (σ ), mean absolute error (ε), asymmetry, and Kurtosis coefficients. x
+Table 3 shows the p-value, standard error (σ ),

-Table 3
+Table 3.

 Statistical parameters for the model validation process

-The results of the statistical analysis show a .-value lower than 0.05 for all cases, which indicates a statistically significant relation between the simulated and measured values, with a confidence level of 95%.
-As mentioned above, the model explains the correlation between the analyzed variables by an .2 higher than 80%, which indicates a good relation between variables.
+The results of the statistical analysis show a p-value lower than 0.05 for all cases, which indicates a statistically significant relation between the simulated and measured values, with a confidence level of 95%.
+As mentioned above, the model explains the correlation between the analyzed variables by an R2 higher than 80%, which indicates a good relation between variables.
 In general, asymmetry and kurtosis coefficients present values within a 2 – -2 range.
 This implies that the data sets have a normal distribution.
 However, it was observed outside the range values only for April 12.
 This significant deviation was caused by the high meteorological variation: solar radiation decrement combined with high external wind velocity.

 DISCUSSION

-The numerical results obtained in the present study are closely comparable with the results of other authors.
-The comparison of the main parameters is shown in Table 4.
-As mentioned in the introduction section, no one single case for trapezoidal collector was found in the literature.
+literature.
 While most of the designs were focused on thermal efficiency, with values above 60% (similar to vacuum pipes based-on collector) mostly reached, low thermal power outputs were reported.
 Additionally, the reported outlet air temperature was no higher than 71 ºC.
 This could be related to different parameters such as solar resource and sky conditions, orientation and disposition of collectors, sizes of solar absorber, materials used for prototype constructions, etc. The solar collector studied here reached higher temperatures and power thermal output, despite the fact that lower thermal efficiency was performed, compared with other works.
 This increase of air temperature and power thermal output was due to the extra area conforming the trapezoidal shape of the collector.
 Additionally, a numerical scenario as the SAHC built with rectangular shape was presented here.
 In this case, temperatures, efficiencies, and power outputs were similar to other authors.
 Furthermore, the comparison between both proposed models (trapezoidal and rectangular) revealed that better air heating conditions are easily achieved by simple modification in geometrical shape and collecting area expansion.

-Table 4
+Table 4.

 Comparison between results obtained in other studies

-Li et al., 2011 Vertical SAHC with aluminum perforated plate 0.03 kg/s 0.4 m2 16.4 ºC av.
+Li et al., 2011Vertical SAHC with aluminum perforated plate 0.03 kg/s 0.4 m2 16.4 ºC av.
 80-89 % 202 W av.

-Zhu et al., 2017 V-shaped flat-plate SAHC with micro- heat pipe arrays 0.054 kg/m2s 1.8 m2 46.5 ºC 69 % -
+Zhu et al., 2017V-shaped flat-plate SAHC with micro- heat pipe arrays 0.054 kg/m2s 1.8 m2 46.5 ºC 69 % -

-Zulkifle et al., 2018 V-grove with: a) single glass b) Fresnel lens 0-0.09 kg/s 1 m2 a) 35.85 ºC b) 38.39 ºC a) 47.10% b) 71.18% -
+Zulkifle et al., 2018V-grove with: a) single glass b) Fresnel lens 0-0.09 kg/s 1 m2 a) 35.85 ºC b) 38.39 ºC a) 47.10% b) 71.18% -

-Present study Trapezoidal shaped SAHC 0.0015-0.02 kg/s 3.268 m2 103.5 ºC 35% av.
-45% max.
-1321 W max.
+Present studyTrapezoidal shaped SAHC 0.0015-0.02 kg/s 3.268 m2 103.5 ºC35% av.
+45% max.1321 W max.

-Present study Rectangular shaped SAHC 0.0015-0.013 kg/s 1.9 m2 72 ºC 21% av.
-49.7% max.
-594 W max.
+Present studyRectangular shaped SAHC 0.0015-0.013 kg/s 1.9 m2 72 ºC21% av.
+49.7% max.594 W max.

 CONCLUSION

 A numerical model is proposed based mainly on a convective heat transfer mechanism.
 The air heat gain was modeled for both upper and bottom channels.
 This model differs from those of other authors in that the air temperatures are considered individual thermal nodes, so it is possible to determine each heat flux in the air nodes.
 Modeling based on convection as the predominant heat transfer mechanism made it possible to obtain reasonable numerical results and determine the most suitable materials for air heating applications.
-The numerical analysis of the trapezoidal-shaped SAHC considers the measured values of the solar irradiation that reaches the outer covering surface, as well as the environmental temperature and external wind velocity.
-Two possible scenarios were considered to test the model proposed: clear-sky and cloudy-sky conditions.
-The numerical simulation was performed using an open-access software program called Simusol.
+The numerical analysis of the trapezoidal-shaped SAHC considers the measured values of the solar irradiation that reaches the outer covering surface, as well as

 It was found that the SAHC can heat the air up to 100 °C. Moreover, lower temperatures can be obtained from lower solar radiation, of over 50 °C. The air mass flow ranged between 0.0015 and 0.02 kg/s, with an optimal range of 0.016–0.02 kg/s for the maximum heat gain (1140–1321 W).
 The numerical simulations revealed a satisfactory thermal performance for food drying applications and other low enthalpy processes.
 It is important to note that the trapezoidal-shaped SAHC studied here is a natural convective type and the obtained performance has advantages over similar technologies since an air forcing system is not needed, allowing energy savings.
 Although the achieved global efficiencies are not the main feature of the proposed design, 35% under stable operating conditions would be considered acceptable if the thermal performance (output temperatures, power thermal generation, and global heat loss) is taken into account.

-The trapezoidal design of the collector increases the collecting area in a range of 1.8 to 8.2 times higher than the rectangular technologies found in the literature, without extra capital cost or initial investment and using the same constructive techniques.
-By increasing the collecting area, a considerable increase in the thermal power output was noted, despite the decrease in the global efficiency.
-Furthermore, Table 4 shows the numerical results for a rectangular SAHC with 1.9 m2 of collecting area (1 m width and 1.9 m length), which was simulated by using the validated model presented here and taking in consideration both the same climatic conditions and constructive materials as the trapezoidal one.
+1.9 m length), which was simulated by using the validated model presented here and taking in consideration both the same climatic conditions and constructive materials as the trapezoidal one.
 It is observed that the output temperature remains about 100 ºC despite its poor global efficiency.
 Low useful heat is also observed for this rectangular configuration, and this could be explained due to the low air mas flow under natural convective conditions, suggesting the implementation of air forced systems to the designed SAHC in order to improve the thermal gain and the efficiency as well.

 The modeling implemented in Simusol demonstrates once again that it is a reliable numerical tool for designing thermal technologies.
 Although the SAHC behaved as expected, more experiments are necessary to fine-tune the model.
 Additionally, a more accurate numerical description of the internal convective heat transfer mechanism could further improve the model.
 More accurate heat and mass transfer modeling will be done in the future, even with the drying chamber included in the model.